al70023/NERC-Dashboard-Demo/README.md

 4. On Update Baseline stepper, when selecting Ports to modify, "Add Port" button has no function (haven't implemented yet).

 5. Implement responsiveness to UI

+6. Initial load of page requires a couple of refreshes to fetch and load data.